JuliaRobotics/Caesar.jl/docs/src/concepts/building_graphs.md

 fg = generateCanonicalFG_Circle()
 ```

-Any one of these *generate* functions should produce a standard factor graph object that is useful for orientation, testing, learning, or validation.
+Any one of these function *generate* a standard factor graph object that is useful for orientation, testing, learning, or validation.
 You can generate any of these factor graphs at any time, for example when quickly wanting to test some idea midway through building a more sophisiticated `fg`, you might just want to quickly do:
 ```julia
 fg_ = generateCanonicalFG_Hexagonal()
 ```